yabellini/SitioAcademico/content/blog/2022_tutorials_series/01-tutorials.md

 The section on the right of “Tutorials” show all the concept you need to define for your session, like levels, languages, costs, and the number of tutorials, among other things.
 All these details will be part of the call for proposals which will be published in different spaces and sent to several contacts like universities and professional associations, among others.

 The section on the left of “Tutorials” presents the tools and process for tutors to agree and know with rules and guidelines of the conferences like the Code of Conduct and Accessibility guidelines, send their proposal for review, reviewers providing an opinion and program committee making the final decision and agenda.
-It also shows other details that will influence that final schedule.
+It also shows other details that will influence that final schedule like infrastucture and accomodation resources.

+We will develop the concep map's sections in detail in the following posts.  now  we will define the roles and responsibilities that we can find when organizing the training session of a congress and are present in our concept map.

 ### Roles and responsabilities